infusedmetrics/Data-Analysis-Project---Pizza-Sales-Dashboard/README.md

 ### Recommendations

-Based on the analysis, we reccomend the following actions:
+Based on the analysis, we recommend the following actions:
 - Invest in marketing and promotions during peak hours and days to maximise revenue.
 - Focus on expanding and promoting products like Classic Deluxe and BBQ Chicken Pizza.
 - Implement a customer segmentation strategy to target High-LIV customers effectively.